Main PCB Revisions - There are two different Dragon's Lair board revisions (A and C). Rev. A PCBs have a serial number below 6,000,

 68705 Bypass Modification page for more information.

 for your environment.
-Check out Shaun Wood's Dragon's Lair Volume Control Hack.
+See the Dragon's Lair / Space Ace PCB Volume Control Hack.

 Engineering Mode - Engineering mode was designed to let the engineers playtest a scene without having to play through the whole game.
 To

-learn more about this, see Jeff Kulczycki's info on the Engineering Mode for Dragon's Lair.
+learn more about this, see the Dragon's Lair Engineering Mode page.

 Initialization - Ever wonder what all those characters are in the score display of Dragon's Lair while the game boots up?
-Check out Jeff
+Check out the

 LD-V1000 Boot Switch page.